 The Assessment is an integral part of education that makes it possible for the both the teachers and the students to test the skills acquired and appraise themselves of the progress made.
 At Jiva, we employ innovative, out-of-the-box methods to determine the specific aptitude of a child and consequently use the results to hone his individual personality.
 Assessment, thus, has twin goals at JPS—to evaluate the growth of the child and to find ways of perfecting the child’s educational needs.
-There are three aspects to assessment at Jiva:
+There are different aspects to assessment at Jiva:

 1. Skill Chart

-A skill chart that identifies qualities of honesty leadership, motivation, punctuality, speaking, listening, writing, homework, cleanliness, etc. Students receive marks on these skills, which are further added to their percentage.
+A skill chart that identifies qualities of honesty, leadership, motivation, punctuality, speaking, listening, writing, homework, cleanliness, etc. Students receive marks on these skills, which are further added to their percentage.

 2. Multiple Intelligence Test